get-convex/ai-town/ARCHITECTURE.md

 - The client-side game UI in `src/`: AI Town uses `pixi-react` to render the game state to the browser for human consumption.
-- The game engine in `convex/engine`: To make it easy to hack on the game rules, we've separated out the game engine from the game logic.
+- The game engine in `convex/engine`: To make it easy to hack on the game rules, we've separated out the game engine from the AI Town-specific game rules.
 The game engine is responsible for saving and loading game state from the database, coordinating feeding inputs into the engine, and actually running the game engine in Convex functions.
 - The agent in `convex/agent`: Agents run in Convex functions that observe game state and submit inputs to the game engine.
 Agents are responsible for deciding what inputs to submit based on the game state.
 Internally, our agents use a combination of simple rule-based systems